-The instructor of a course may change a student's grade by completing, signing and submitting a Grade Change Request to the Office of Student Services.
+The instructor of a course may change a student's grade by completing and submitting a Grade Change Request.
 All grade changes should be processed no later than a one year after the initial grade is assessed.
 There may be reasons that justify a later change of grade, but they must be in writing to the director of student services.
 Changes in I grades are exempt from this policy.
-The associate or assistant dean must approve a change before it will be honored by the University Registrar.
+The associate dean must approve a change before it will be honored by the University Registrar.